tharumbun/sandbox/src/data/blog/cambodia-preah-vihear.md

 Preah Vihear, with its sacred atmosphere and timeless beauty, remains one of the most unforgettable places I have ever been.

-You can also pview more photographs of Preah Vihear Temple](https://tales.tharum.com/places/preah-vihear/) on my gallery page.
+You can also [view more photographs of Preah Vihear Temple](https://tales.tharum.com/places/preah-vihear/) on my gallery page.

 Starting in 2026, I’ll be publishing thousands of my archived photographs from the past two decades on this blog.
 If you enjoy my photolog, [you’re welcome to chip in to support image hosting.](https://pay.ababank.com/oRF8/u3dmnaz9)